magic3007/tabla/README.md

 # Welcome to Tabla!

 Tabla is an innovative framework that accelerates a class of statistical machine learning algorithms.
-It consists of the domain specific language, design builder, predesigned template, and model compiler.
+It consists of a domain specific language, Design Builder, a predesigned template, and a model compiler.
 This document will help you get up and running on the model compiler portion.

 ### Dependencies